Excalibra/Advanced-Phishing-Simulation-Framework/04-Gophish---Basic-Phishing/06-Sending-Our-First-Campaign.md

 ## What's Next?

 You've successfully launched your first phishing campaign!
-In upcoming videos, we'll:
+In the next documents we'll:

 - Harden your GoPhish setup to avoid detection.
 - Improve email templates and landing pages for realism.